Staff

 Maggie Schweitzer has been working for UCCI since 2014.
 First as a contract employee in the role of Training Coordinator for 3 years before becoming a staff member in January, 2017 as a Program Manager.
 In 2019, Maggie transitioned into her current role as Business Manager.
 Maggie now handles the financial aspects of the Corrections Institute, mainly by helping to create and manage the budgets on all of our projects.
 As part of a special project, she served as the Project Manager on our Criminogenic Need and Violent Behavior Program curriculum development project for the Administrative Office of the United States Courts (AO).
 Maggie earned her Bachelors of Business in Supply Chain Management from Miami University and, prior to working at UCCI, worked as a Material Coordinator in the automotive manufacturing industry.

-Headshot of Mindy Schweitzer Smith
+Headshot of Myrinda Schweitzer Smith

-Mindy Schweitzer Smith
+Myrinda Schweitzer Smith

-Interim Executive Director, University of Cincinnati Corrections Institute, CECH SOCJ Corrections Institute
+Executive Director, CECH SOCJ Corrections Institute

 312 VPCADMIN